huaminghuangtw/Second-Brain/My-Life-Rules/📜 My Life Rules.md

 Don't let the noise of others' opinions drown out your own inner voice.
 A lion doesn't concern himself with the opinions of the sheep.
 Your time is so limited.
 Don’t waste it living someone else’s life.

 Be your true self.
 Your job, throughout your entire life, is to disappoint as many people as it takes to avoid disappointing yourself.
-Live according to your values Live your life, unapologetically.
+Live according to your values.
+Live your life, unapologetically.
 In the end, that's ALL you can do.

 Do not try to be the man your father would want you to be.
 Be the man you would like your son to be.